joooeoeee/protocol-v2/README.md

 ## Documentation

 The documentation of Aave V2 is in the following [Aave V2 documentation](https://docs.aave.com/developers/v/2.0/) link.
-At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.
+In the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

 For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.aave.com/developers/v/2.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.